Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ```
 ####  4.1.2 Switch Configuration (optional)

-This part is HW specific, **please check your switch mannual accordingly.**
+This part is HW specific, **please check your switch manual accordingly.**
 Connect the console port to PC.
 Username is admin.
 No password.
 Enter
 global configuration mode.